Dark Underarms After Pregnancy — Safe & Gentle Routine for New Moms (Pakistan)

 Why Underarms Get Dark After Pregnancy

-- Hormonal pigmentation: Pregnancy hormones can increase melanin, making underarms, neck, and folds look darker.
+- Hormonal pigmentation: Pregnancy hormones can increase melanin production, making underarms, neck, and skin folds appear darker.

-- Sweat and heat: New routines, feeding, and less rest can increase sweating and irritation.
+- Sweat and heat: New routines and less rest can increase sweating and irritation.

-- Friction: Tight clothes, nursing bras, and repeated arm movement can rub the underarm area.
+- Friction: Tight clothing and repeated movement can increase rubbing.

-- Harsh products: Strong deodorants, bleach creams, and over-scrubbing can worsen darkness.
+- Harsh products: Bleach creams, strong deodorants, and over-scrubbing can worsen darkness.

 Gentle Routine for New Moms

-- Step 1 — Cleanse gently once daily: Use Peal Feminine Hygiene Wash to keep the area clean and fresh without using harsh soap.
-Pat the skin completely dry after washing.
+- Step 1 — Cleanse Gently Once Daily: Use Peal Feminine Hygiene Wash to keep the area fresh and clean without harsh soaps.

-- Step 2 — Brighten slowly: Apply a thin layer of Inner Thigh Brightening Cream once daily at first.
-If your skin feels comfortable, you can increase to morning and night.
+- Step 2 — Brighten Slowly: Apply a thin layer of Inner Thigh Brightening Cream once daily at first.
+Increase frequency only if skin feels comfortable.

-- Step 3 — Add serum only for stubborn pigmentation: If darkness is deeper and the skin is not irritated, apply Bikini Area Brightening Serum at night before cream.
-Avoid applying on broken skin, cuts, or surgical areas.
+- Step 3 — Add Serum Only If Needed: For stubborn pigmentation, apply Bikini Area Brightening Serum at night before cream.
+Avoid broken or irritated skin.

-- Step 4 — Exfoliate lightly: Use Underarm Brightening Scrub only 1–2 times weekly.
-Massage softly and avoid scrubbing if the skin feels sore, itchy, or freshly shaved.
+- Step 4 — Exfoliate Lightly: Use Underarm Brightening Scrub only 1–2 times weekly.

 Avoid These After Pregnancy

-- ❌ Hydroquinone or strong bleach creams without doctor advice.
+- Hydroquinone or strong bleach creams without medical advice.

-- ❌ Retinol-based creams on sensitive areas while breastfeeding unless approved by your doctor.
+- Strong retinol products on sensitive areas unless approved by a doctor.

 Simple 4-Week New Mom Plan

-- Week 1: Peal Wash once daily + Inner Thigh Brightening Cream once daily.
+- Week 1: Wash + Cream only.
 Focus on comfort and patch-testing.

-- Week 2: Continue cream daily.
-Add Underarm Brightening Scrub once weekly if skin feels calm.
+- Week 2: Add gentle exfoliation once weekly if skin feels calm.

-- Week 3: Add Bikini Area Brightening Serum at night on stubborn dark areas, then seal with cream.
+- Week 3: Add Bikini Area Brightening Serum at night if needed.

 Extra Comfort Tips for Postpartum Skin

-- Do not scrub on irritated, itchy, or broken skin.
+- Do not scrub irritated or itchy skin.

 FAQs — Urdu + English